sjbennett123/gloryforthefist/content/rules/playtest/playtest_properties.md

 Properties refer to the building and the land on which the building sits.
 A property can be a home or a place of business.
 In some cases, a property can refer to a vehicle in which a character can live (such as a ship or a caravan wagon).
 A property can also refer to a mobile campsite that the character can erect and break down.
 For a list of the various property types, see Table 1-1 (Business Properties) and Table 1-2 (Dwelling Properties).
 The number of properties that a character can own is based on the character’s level.
 A new character starts with the ability to purchase one property.
 Within a few levels, the character will be able to purchase an additional property.
 Beyond the first property, a character gains the ability to purchase an additional property at every tenth level.

-The main feature of a property to be concerned with is the number of room slots that it has.
+The main feature of a property is the number of room slots it has.
 Larger buildings have more room slots, while smaller buildings have fewer room slots.
 Rooms come in various sizes and, as such, take up different numbers of room slots.
 A small bedroom takes up one room slot and can house up to 3 people.
 A luxurious bedroom, on the other hand, takes up 4 room slots and can house up to 20 people.

-Room slots are not a fixed dimension.
+Room slots do not represent a fixed dimension.
 Therefore, the cost of adding a room will vary depending on the size of the building in which it is placed.
 After all, even though a small bedroom is only 1 room slot, a small bedroom in a small hut would not be the same size as a small bedroom in a large house.
 Each property type has a set number of days needed to construct or repair the structure.
 Typically, the larger the building, the longer it will take to build, and the more costly the labor and materials.
 If you wish to have your property built more quickly, you can pay more money, which represents hiring more workers and expediting the delivery of building materials.

 - To build a property in half the time, the cost is multiplied by three.

-- To build a property in one third the time, the cost is multiplied by six.
+- To build a property in one-third the time, the cost is multiplied by six.

-- To build a property in one quarter the time, the cost is multiplied by ten.
+- To build a property in one-quarter the time, the cost is multiplied by ten.

 Once completed, you have the option of adding on another floor (if applicable), which will double the number of room slots in your building.